votca/votca/share/doc/preparing.rst

 Post-processing of the potential
 --------------------------------

-The votcapackage provides a collection of scripts to handle potentials.
+The VOTCA package provides a collection of scripts to handle potentials.
 They can be modified, refined, integrated or inter- and extrapolated.
 These scripts are the same ones as those used for iterative methods in chapter [sec:iterative\_methods].
 Scripts are called by .
 A complete